 OpenNebula Sunstone views can be adapted to deploy a different endpoint for each kind of user.
 For example if you want an endpoint for the admins and a different one for the cloud users.
-You will just have to deploy a new sunstone server and set a default view for each sunstone instance:
+You will just have to deploy a new sunstone server (TODO deploy in a different machine link) and set a default view for each sunstone instance:

 '''

 Admin sunstone

 cat /etc/one/sunstone-server.conf

+. . .

 :host: admin.sunstone.com

+. . .

 cat /etc/one/sunstone-views.yaml

+. . .

 users:

 groups:

 default:

 - admin

 Users sunstone

 cat /etc/one/sunstone-server.conf

 :host: user.sunstone.com

+. . .

 cat /etc/one/sunstone-views.yaml

 users:

 groups:

 default:

 - user

 '''